British Girl Bakes Logo

 #6 Dot and chill

-Pipe or spread a dot of buttercream onto the middle of your cake board and this will act as glue.
+Pipe or spread a dot of buttercream onto the middle of your board and this will act as glue.

 spread or pipe buttercream onto middle of cake board to attach cake 10 Tips for your First Cake